aliemteam/aliemcards/cards/head-ct-in-trauma/card.md

 **CT indicated if any of following**:

--   Age  ≥ 65 years old
+-   Age ≥65 years old
--   Evidence of significant skull fx
+-   Evidence of significant skull fracture
 -   Scalp hematoma
 -   Neurologic deficit
 -   Altered level of alertness